-As I love God with everything in me and His words are uppermost in my heart, then and only then will my love for God and His Word spill out when I am talking, sitting, walking, and rising in my home.
+I saw that as I love God with everything in me and His words are uppermost in my heart, then and only then will my love for God and His Word spill out when I am talking, sitting, walking, and rising in my home.
 I saw that I needed to fulfill verses 5 and 6 before I could apply verse 7.